Depay learns to be a leader

 The other Van Voosen, the other Julio Salinas

-However, Depay has made the debate about his figure no longer so intense.
+However, Depay has achieved that the debate about his figure is no longer so intense.
 That it hardly exists anymore, in fact.
-Public opinion is already beginning to shift focus to other aspects.
+Public opinion is already beginning to shift the focus to other aspects.
 In the Netherlands they talk about the system: De Boer is still determined to play with a 5-3-2 although some players, without going any further Depay himself, have said that they prefer a 4-3-3 and which players should accompany the player Lyon in attack.

 Assists, goals and attitude